enkidevs/curriculum/zapier/introduction/zaps-ii/zapier-unique-search-options.md

 ???

-* A list of all you zaps with that application.
+* A list of all your zaps with that application.
 * A list of recommended integrations.
 * Recommended templates.
 * All the possible triggers, actions and searches.